liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/05-using-views-themes.markdown

 your app's look and feel.
 You should note that views are exclusive to Screens on Android, while themes are exclusive to Screens on iOS.
-Even though they have different names and implementations, views and themes serve the same purpose on each of their respective mobile platforms.
-Liferay provides a limited set of views and themes, but new ones can be created and contributed to the community.
+Even though they have different names and implementations, views and themes serve the same purpose on their respective mobile platforms.
+Screens provides a limited set of views and themes, but new ones can be created and contributed to the community.
 This tutorial shows you how to use views and themes in your Screens apps.
 Using views in Liferay Screens for Android is shown first.
+Now get ready to dress up your app!

 ## Using Views in Liferay Screens for Android [](id=using-views-in-liferay-screens-for-android)